On this page:

 How are kingfish farmed?

 Japan has a long and successful history of farming Seriola species and currently produces around 150,000 tonnes per annum.
-This industry largely relies on wild-catching of the fry, which are then on-grown in sea cages, with just a small volume produced from artificially reared juveniles.
-However, hatchery production of kingfish is well now established in South Australia, involving broodstock conditioning, controlled spawning, larval rearing, and juvenile production.
+However, this industry largely relies on catching fry from the wild and on-growing them in sea cages with only a small volume being produced from captive-bred juveniles.
+However, hatchery production of kingfish is now well established in Australia, Chile and Mexico involving broodstock conditioning, controlled spawning, larval rearing, and juvenile production.
 Subsequent on-growing to harvest size is done in seacages and in a few places including in Europe (Denmark and Netherlands), in land-based tanks.